SDRausty/SDRausty/README.md

 palm held thing

-when's the holograph
+when is the holograph

-gonna sing
+going to sing

 <!-- README.md EOF -->